LIME-ESA/lime_tbx/docs/content/analysis.md

 - **NFR104**: The ESA satellites available for selection must include ENVISAT, Proba-V, S2, S3, FLEX.
 - **NFR105**: The user defined SRF (**FR103**) must be defined via a user generated SRF file.
 - **NFR106**: The user should be able to perform the simulation via command line using parameters or input files.
+- **NFR107**: Simulations must run with a SRF, either a default one or a user-defined SRF.
+- **NFR108**: The TBX must be flexible in terms of wavelengths.
+It should accept different amounts of coefficients and process them differently.
+  - **NFR108-A** : The TBX must accept coefficients that also include data for the 1088 CIMEL photometer's 2130 nanometer band.
+  - **NFR108-B** : The TBX must accept coefficients made for a different response function, for the wavelengths specified in the coefficients.
+- **NFR109**: The ESA satellites available for selection must include METOP first generation: METOP-A, METOP-B and METOP-C.
+- **NFR110**: The simulation input for series of lunar observations (FR107) must be done via an input file.

 ### Comparisons

 #### Functional Requirements (FR)
 - **FR201**: Allow performing comparisons of lunar observations from a remote sensing instrument to the LIME model output.
 - **FR202**: Allow exporting plots.
+- **FR203**: The TBX must allow the user to visualize the comparison for all spectral channels simultaneously.

 #### Non Functional Requirements (NFR)
 - **NFR201**: The remote sensing instrument observations (**FR201**) must be pre-stored in a GLOD format file.